-In linear algebra, matrix inverse holds a special place because there is not division in matrix algebra.
+In linear algebra, matrix inverse holds a special place because there is no division in matrix algebra.
 You cannot divide two matrices.
 Fortunately, the division is possible when a matrix is multiplied with its inverse which is unique.

 The inverse is not possible with just any kind of matrix, a matrix must be square and invertible and the reasons are explained in this article along with several identities and examples involving inverse matrices.

-An inverse matrix can also be used for finding the solution for system of linear equations, that is, where
+An inverse matrix can also be used for finding the solution for system of linear equations, that is, where is augmented matrix, is the solution vector and is the constant vector.

 What Is The Need For Inverse?